akshitg3/akshit-gulia-portfolio/README.md

-# akshit-portfolio
+# akshit-gulia-portfolio

-Personal portfolio website for Akshit (GitHub: `akshitg3`).
+Personal portfolio website for Akshit Gulia (GitHub: `akshitg3`).
 This project is a small, fast, and responsive single-page portfolio.

 ## Purpose